nilTheDev/jdbc-article/README.md

 # How to Access Databases with Kotlin using JDBC: The Fundamentals

+The article can be found [here](https://levelup.gitconnected.com/how-to-access-database-with-kotlin-6b86f6680cd7 "How to Access Databases with Kotlin using JDBC: The Fundamentals")

 This article is an introduction  to database interaction with Kotlin.
 Roughly, it tries to answer the following questions,